Land Use Framework consultation – read the NFU's response

 The Land Use Framework for England aims to support decision making on how we use our land.

-The consultation is running for 12 weeks until 25 April and will seek the views of farmers, landowners, businesses and nature groups through a series of workshops to develop the final framework.
+The Defra consultation remains open until 25 April and seeks the views of farmers, landowners, businesses and nature groups through a series of workshops to develop the final framework.

 31 January 2025